William Barber II

-William J. Barber II (born August 30, 1963) is an American Protestant minister, social activist, professor in the Practice of Public Theology and Public Policy and founding director of the Center for Public Theology & Public Policy at Yale Divinity School.
+William J. Barber II (born August 30, 1963) is an American Mainline Protestant minister, social activist, professor in the Practice of Public Theology and Public Policy and founding director of the Center for Public Theology & Public Policy at Yale Divinity School.
 He is the president and senior lecturer at Repairers of the Breach and co-chair of the Poor People's Campaign: A National Call for a Moral Revival.
 He also serves as a member of the national board of the National Association for the Advancement of Colored People (NAACP) and is the chair of its legislative political action committee.
 From 2006 to 2017, Barber served as president of the NAACP's North Carolina state chapter, the largest in the Southern United States and the second-largest in the country.
 He pastored Greenleaf Christian Church (Disciples of Christ) in Goldsboro, North Carolina, from 1993 to 2023.

 Education and family

-Barber was born in Indianapolis to Eleanor Barber and William J. Barber Sr, who then moved their young family to Washington County, North Carolina, to participate in the desegregation of the public school system there: his mother as a secretary/office manager, his father as a physics teacher, and young Barber as a kindergarten student.
+Barber was born in Indianapolis to Eleanor Barber and William J. Barber Sr, who then moved their young family to Washington County, North Carolina, to participate in the desegregation of the public school system there.

 Barber was elected president of the local NAACP youth council in 1978, at the age of 15.
 At 17, he became student body president of his high school, the first president to serve the integrated school for an entire year, breaking the previous tradition of alternating a black president & white president for each semester.
 He then enrolled at North Carolina Central University (NCCU) and became student government president at age 19.
 He received his bachelor's degree in political science from NCCU, cum laude in 1985; a Master of Divinity degree from Duke University in 1989; and a doctorate from Drew University with a concentration in public policy and pastoral care in 2003.

-In 1984, he met a first-year NCCU student, Rebecca McLean, at a march in support of Jesse Jackson's presidential campaign; they married three years later.
+In 1984, he met a first-year NCCU student, Rebecca McLean, at a march in support of Jesse Jackson's presidential campaign; they married in 1987.

 In his early 20s, Barber was diagnosed with ankylosing spondylitis, which has affected his spine ever since.
 In December 2023, employees at AMC Theatres in Greenville refused a reasonable accommodation for his condition.
 He had been attending a screening of The Color Purple with his 90-year-old mother.
-Police were called on Dr. Barber when he objected and he agreed to leave or be cited for trespassing.
-AMC Theatres Chairman and CEO Adam Aron issued an apology the next day.
+Police were called on Barber when he objected, and he agreed to leave or be cited for trespassing.
+AMC Theatres chairman and CEO Adam Aron issued an apology the next day.